Home » Divorce and Family law Blog » How Can a Father Lose Visitation Rights? | Top 12 Reasons

 However, you may also be concerned that you are going to receive less time if the custodial parent changes their mind.

-“The parent who does not have the children more than half of the time is entitled to visitation with the children.
+Visitation rights are as described on the Superior Court of California’s website: “The parent who does not have the children more than half of the time is entitled to visitation with the children.
 In order to avoid conflicts and eliminate confusion, a specific visitation plan can be developed.”

 A father has the right to see his child.
 Family law professionals, including judicial officers and attorneys, would agree that in most situations keeping communication between both parents is in the child(ren)s best interest.
+If a parent is harming the child, such as abuse, neglect or drug use, the parent may lose visitation rights, whether fathers or mothers.

 Be aware of how you, as a father, can lose custody or your visitation rights.
 Knowledge is key.
 We have listed several of these below.